JustinBellavance/KnowYourWealth/README.md

 ## To install

-Assuming you have a correct python version:
+Assuming you have a correct versions:

+For backend:

 `cd backend`

 `python -m venv .venv && source .venv/bin/activate`

-`pip install requirements.txt`
+`pip install -r requirements.txt`

+For frontend:

 `cd frontend`